The inspection via a recognised third party accreditation process will have been carried out by one of the following:

 - Promoting and Marketing Activity Tourism and Outdoor Recreation Sector Services and Products

-After which, the technical auditor will provide a report, along with recommendations, to Visit Wales.
-The report and its recommendations require an endorsement from the Wales Adventure Tourism Organisation (WATO) before approval is granted by Visit Wales.
+After which, the technical consultant will provide a report, along with recommendations, to Visit Wales.
+The report and its recommendations require an endorsement from the Wales Activity Tourism Organisation (WATO) before approval is granted by Visit Wales.